diagrams/diagrams-doc/doc/manual.rst

 The `ScaleInv` wrapper can be used to create "scale-invariant" objects.
-(Note that `ScaleInv` is not exported from `Diagrams.Prelude`:mod:; to use it, import `Diagrams.TwoD.Transform`:mod:.)
+(Note that `ScaleInv` is not exported from `Diagrams.Prelude`:mod:; to use it, import `Diagrams.TwoD.Transform.ScaleInv`:mod:.)
 In the diagram below, the same transformation is applied to each pair of arrows; the arrowheads on the right are wrapped in `ScaleInv` but the ones on the left are not.